- Hip Resurfacing Information at Surface Hippy

 The top of your cane should reach to the crease in your wrist when you stand up straight.
 Your elbow should bend a bit when you hold your cane.
 Hold the cane in the hand opposite the side that needs support.Walking

 When you walk, the cane and your injured leg swing and strike the ground at the same time.
-To start, position your cane about one small stride ahead and step off … Read the rest
+To start, position your cane about one small stride ahead and step off on your injured leg.
+Finish the step with your normal leg.Stairs

 |Exercises from the McMinn CenterMcMinn Centre Physio Brian demonstrates the exercises